martip23/single-cycle-simulator/README.md

 ## Deliverables ##
 We will prepare a read me, access to the program code, an accompanying PowerPoint presentation and documentation to support this program.
 A live demo will be presented in class at which time questions may be answered.

+## Client Expectations ##
+The client will provide an assembly .dat file or type instructions on a pop-up window.
+The program will then begin execution as customer hits start execution.
+The execution will be delayed by the time delay set.
+The client may choose to iterate through the program step by step by using the step command.

 ## Instruction Set Architecture ##
 ### Instructions Supported ###